-In alignment with Marjory Stoneman Douglas Public Safety Act, Somerset Preparatory Academy Charter School at North Lauderdale has also implemented Sanford Harmony, a CASEL SELect program.
+In alignment with Marjory Stoneman Douglas Public Safety Act, the school has also implemented Sanford Harmony, a CASEL SELect program.
 Implementing Sanford Harmony as our Social Emotional Learning Curriculum helps with some of the social and emotional barriers that are preventing our students from succeeding due to their economic and household situations, while also encouraging positive interactions and relationship building.
-It helps students learn and apply the necessary problem-solving skills, as well as to embrace diversity to help them through to adulthood.
+Although the program caters to grade K-6, implementing it in the secondary grades has helped students learn and apply the necessary problem-solving skills, as well as to embrace diversity to help them through to adulthood.